TheoGuyard/BnP-BinPacking/README.md

 ```
 5. Set the parameters and run the code in `main.jl`

-To run the code in a single dataset, it is possible to use either the `solve_BnP()` mehtod (to use the BnP algorithm) or to use the `solve_MIP()` method (to use only Gurobi).
-The dataset must be set in the `data` variables with its relative path from the root directory and using the `read_data` method.
+To run the code for a single dataset, it is possible to use either the `solve_BnP()` method (to use the BnP algorithm) or to use the `solve_MIP()` method (to use only Gurobi on the classical BPP formulation).
+The dataset must be set in the `data` variable with its **relative path** from the root directory and using the `read_data` method.
 For example :
 ```
     global data = read_data("data/Falkenauer/Falkenauer_T/Falkenauer_t60_00.txt")
 ```

-It is also possible to run the code on several datasets to do benchmarks.
-The directory of the datasets to test is set in the `benchmarksDirectory` variable with its  relative path from the root directory.
+It is also possible to run the code on several datasets to benchmark the method.
+The directory of the datasets to test is set in the `benchmarksDirectory` variable with its  **relative path** from the root directory.
 It is possible to set the maximum number of items wanted in the datasets to test.
-The benchmark is started with the `benchmark()` method.
-The following exmaple run a benchmark on the `Scholl_1` directory but only with datasets with at most 100 items :
+The benchmark can be run with the `benchmark()` method.
+The following example run a benchmark on the `Scholl_1` directory but only with datasets with at most 100 items :
 ```
     benchmarksDirectory = "data/Scholl/Scholl_1/"
     maxItems = 100